aparo/pyes/docs/guide/reference/index-modules/store.rst

 File System
 ===========

 File system based storage, includes different internal types of how to work with the file system.
 This is the default storage used.
-Out of the different types, the best one suited will be automatically chosen (**niofs** on non windows, and **simplefs** on windows).
+Out of the different types, the best one suited will be automatically chosen (**mmapfs** on solaris/windows 64bit, **simplefs** on windows 32bit, and **niofs** for the rest).

 The following are the different file system based storage types: